boring-registry/boring-registry/README.md

 * Network mirror for providers
 * Pull-through mirror for providers
 * Support for S3, GCS, Azure Blob Storage, and MinIO object storage
+* Support for OIDC and static API token authorization

 ## Installation